european-modelling-hubs/covid19-forecast-hub-europe/data-truth/README.md

   Spain, Sweden

-- **Data warning!** Recent missing data for cases in: Austria, Cyprus, Finland, France, Germany, Liechtenstein, Netherlands, and Spain
+- **Data warning!** Recent missing data for cases in: Austria, Cyprus, Denmark, Finland, France, Germany, Latvia, Liechtenstein, and Spain

-- **Data warning!** Recent missing data for deaths in: Austria, Belgium, Cyprus, Finland, France, Germany, Hungary, Iceland, Liechtenstein, Luxembourg, Netherlands, Norway, and Spain
+- **Data warning!** Recent missing data for deaths in: Austria, Belgium, Cyprus, Denmark, Finland, France, Germany, Hungary, Iceland, Latvia, Liechtenstein, Luxembourg, Netherlands, Norway, and Spain

 We further evaluate forecasts of cases and deaths against data provided [ECDC](https://www.ecdc.europa.eu/), which we recommend using as the